llamaxyz/llama/docs/actions.md

 - [Core](https://github.com/llamaxyz/llama/blob/main/src/LlamaCore.sol): Manages the action process from creation to execution.
   - Actions: Proposals made by policyholders to execute onchain transactions.
   - Strategies: A contract that holds all of the logic to determine the rules and state of an action.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.
 They also determine details around who is allowed to cast approvals/disapprovals.
-  - Guards: Guards enable custom safety checks and logic to run at action creation, and pre and post action execution.
+  - Guards: Guards enable custom safety checks and logic to run at action creation, pre-execution, and post-execution.
 Guards can also be used to add arbitrary logic such as spending limits or calldata permissioning.
   - Scripts: Contracts that are delegate called from the Executor instead of called.
 Scripts can be used to batch calls together for extended functionality.
 - [Policy](https://github.com/llamaxyz/llama/blob/main/src/LlamaPolicy.sol): An ERC721 contract where each token is non-transferable, functions as the respective policy for a given policyholder, and has roles assigned to `create`, `approve` and `disapprove` actions.
   - Policies: Non-transferable NFTs encoded with roles and permission IDs for an individual Llama instance.